We use cookies to help provide you with the best possible online experience.

 - Procedure Duration: Approximately 30 minutes

-Carpal tunnel release surgery is performed to relieve pressure on the median nerve in the wrist, which can become compressed within the carpal tunnel.
-This condition often causes symptoms such as numbness, tingling, weakness, or pain in the hand and fingers.
-The aim of surgery is to release this pressure, helping to restore normal sensation and improve hand function.
+Carpal tunnel release surgery is performed to relieve pressure on the median nerve in your wrist, which can cause numbness, tingling, pain, or weakness in the hand and fingers.
+The procedure aims to restore comfort, movement, and normal sensation.

 Trigger Finger or Thumb Release Procedure